ahurta92/ams562-notes/hw/polynomial/Exercise.md

 - A constructor giving the degree of the polynomial;
 - A dynamic array/vector/list of double to store the coefficients
 - A destructor; and
-- A output function for ostream
+- An output function for ostream

 ## Move Assignment